Predator (film): Casting

 Silver and Gordon first approached Arnold Schwarzenegger with the lead role.
 Schwarzenegger said:

 The first thing I look for in a script is a good idea, a majority of scripts are rip-offs of other movies.
 People think they can become successful overnight.
 They sat down one weekend and wrote a script because they read that Stallone did that with Rocky.
 Predator was one of the scripts I read, and it bothered me in one way.
 It was just me and the alien.
 So we re-did the whole thing so that it was a team of commandos and then I liked the idea.
 I thought it would make a much more effective movie and be much more believable.
 I liked the idea of starting out with an action-adventure, but then coming in with some horror and science fiction.

-He had previously starred in Commando, on which Silver had served as producer.
-To play the elite band of soldiers, both Silver and Gordon, with co-producer John Davis, searched for other larger-than-life men of action.
-Carl Weathers, who had been memorable as boxer Apollo Creed in the Rocky films, was their first choice to play Dillon while professional wrestler and former Navy SEAL Jesse Ventura was hired for his formidable physique as Blain, co-starring with Schwarzenegger the same year in The Running Man.
-Also cast were Sonny Landham, Richard Chaves, and Bill Duke, who co-starred alongside Schwarzenegger in Commando.
+He previously starred in Commando, on which Silver had served as the producer.
+To play the elite group of soldiers, both Silver and Gordon, with co-producer John Davis, searched for other larger-than-life men of action.
+Carl Weathers, who had been memorable as boxer Apollo Creed in the Rocky films, was their first choice to play Al Dillon while professional wrestler and former Navy SEAL Jesse Ventura was hired for his formidable physique as Blain Cooper, co-starring with Schwarzenegger the same year in The Running Man.
+Also among the cast were Sonny Landham, Richard Chaves and Bill Duke, who co-starred alongside Schwarzenegger in Commando.

 Jean-Claude Van Damme was originally cast as the Predator with the intent that the physical action star would use his martial arts skills to make the Predator an agile, ninja-like hunter.
-However, when the 5'9" Van Damme was compared to Schwarzenegger, Weathers, and Ventura — actors over 6 feet tall and known for their bodybuilding regimens — it became apparent a more physically imposing man was needed to make the creature appear threatening.
+However, when the 5'9" Van Damme was compared to Schwarzenegger, Weathers and Ventura—actors over 6 feet tall and known for their bodybuilding regimens—it became apparent a more physically imposing man was needed to make the creature appear threatening.
 Additionally, it was reported that Van Damme constantly complained about the monster suit being too hot and causing him to pass out.
 He allegedly had also repeatedly voiced reservations about only appearing on camera in the suit.
 Additionally, the original design for the Predator was felt to be too cumbersome and difficult to manage in the jungle and, even with a more imposing actor, did not provoke enough fear.
-Van Damme was removed from the film and replaced by the 7'2" Kevin Peter Hall, who had just finished work as a sasquatch in Harry and the Hendersons.
+Van Damme was removed from the film and replaced by the 7'2" Kevin Peter Hall, who had just finished work as the titular sasquatch in Harry and the Hendersons.